Bugle 4038 – Every Mushroom Cloud…

 and it's the mascot representative for a Japanese company that makes enemas.

-I don't know if that does that make it better
+I don't know if that makes it better

 The name of my third album.